 We’ve all heard Warren Buffet’s famous quote: ‘Be Fearful When Others Are Greedy and Greedy When Others Are Fearful’.

 Although Mr. Buffet doesn’t believe in cryptocurrencies, and he’s right, the market is definitely in a bubble (I mean would any of the startups doing ICOs right now be able to raise tens of millions of dollars if they weren’t cryptocurrencies?), his basic advice still rings true.
 A bear market is the best time to buy some coins for cheap.
 Currently, the entire cryptocurrency world moves to the whim and fancy of Bitcoin – when Bitcoin drops, so does every other coin.
+You can use automated trade alerts live so you don’t miss out on market movements or financial events.
 But the fundamentals of many of these great projects don’t change.
 Some of the most promising cryptocurrencies have long term visions which won’t materialise for many months to come, so a bear market is the best time to buy.

 1. Post pink wojaks and Bogdanoff memes